HaxeFlixel/flixel-docs/documentation/02_handbook/19-actions-html.md

 apiPath: input/actions/index.html
 ```

-Humans (players & designers) care about *actions*.
+Players & designers care about *actions* (Mario JUMPS, Samus SHOOTS, Captain
-Mario JUMPS, Samus SHOOTS, Captain Falcon TURNS, BRAKES, and ACCELERATES.
+Falcon TURNS, BRAKES, and ACCELERATES), whereas computers care about *inputs*

-Computers care about *inputs*.
-The W key is PRESSED, the Left Mouse button was JUST_RELEASED, Gamepad #2's
+(The W key is PRESSED, the Left Mouse button was JUST_RELEASED, Gamepad #2's
-analog stick is MOVED with values (x=0.4, y=-0.5).
+analog stick is MOVED with values (x=0.4, y=-0.5)).

-`FlxAction`s are a convenient way to organize your game around *actionsand
+`FlxAction`s are a convenient way to organize your game around actions and
-remove tight coupling with specific input bindings, and have various other
+remove tight coupling with specific input bindings, with various other
 benefits as well `FlxAction`s are also required for those who wish to use the
 Steam Input API.